 They need to sit and heat in the pan to achieve a delicious brown coloring.

-Sear the mushrooms for around 2-3 minutes.
-Once they’ve started to cook and it’s okay to toss them occasionally until they start to soften and turn brown.
+Sear the mushrooms for around 2-3 minutes over medium heat.
+Once they've started to cook and it's okay to toss them occasionally until they start to soften and turn brown.

 Add a pinch of salt and season with pepper.